One of the most common myths about Japan is that it’s incredibly pricey — but how expensive is Japan really?

 How Much do Things Cost in Japan?

-While it would be an exaggeration to call it a low-priced destination, one of the great things about Japan is that you can truly tailor your experience to your budget, meaning that how much you spend when you visit is more or less up to you.
+While it would be an exaggeration to call it a low-priced destination, one of the great things about Japan is that you can truly tailor your experience to your budget, meaning that how much you spend is to a good degree up to you.

-While our service is not oriented towards budget travelers, if you’re on a budget check out our friends Tokyo Cheapo.
+While our bespoke travel-planning service is not oriented towards budget travelers, if you’re on a budget check out our friends Tokyo Cheapo.

 tonkotsu ramen in Hakata, Japan